 AI, progress & app workflow

-A practical note on How to use comfort notes without turning progress into pressure for a skincare routine that already has enough steps, written with realistic expectations and a specific next step.
+A practical note on Progress use: comfort notes for a skincare routine that already has enough steps, written with realistic expectations and a specific next step.

 Direct answer